SukeshRondla/Food-Classification-using-Convolutional-neural-network/README.md

 Implementation:
-The function get_prediction is an inference function for detection, classification, and semantic segmentation tasks, depending on which inputs you choose.
-Implemented in modules.py, where the image detection process will call the Edamam API to get nutritional information in the food.
-We also save nutritional information in CSV files in the folder /static/csv.
+The "get_prediction" function serves as a versatile tool for tasks such as detection, classification, and semantic segmentation.
+Its implementation can be found in the "modules.py" module.
+For image detection, the process involves interfacing with the Edamam API to extract nutritional data from food images.
+This nutritional information is then stored in CSV files, housed within the "/static/csv" directory.

-We provide the user with the ability to customize the threshold of confidence and so that the user can find a suitable threshold for the input image.
-In order not to have to rerun the whole model every time these parameters are changed, when the image is sent from the client, the server will perform a perceptual hash encryption algorithm to encrypt the image and use that resulting string to name the image when saving to the server.
-This helps when the client sends an image whose encoding already exists in the database, the server will only post-process the previously predicted result without re-executing the prediction.
+We grant users the ability to personalize confidence thresholds.
+This empowers them to identify the optimal threshold for input images.
+To prevent the need for re-running the entire model whenever these parameters change, a perceptual hash encryption algorithm is employed.
+This algorithm encrypts the image, generating a resultant string used for naming and storing the image on the server.
+This strategic approach proves advantageous when the client sends an image with an encoding already present in the database.
+In such instances, the server simply carries out post-processing on the pre-predicted result, avoiding the need for re-executing the prediction process.

 Sample Results: